-The research activity of Francesco Amigoni covers the fields of autonomous mobile robotics and multiagent systems.
-In general, it addresses the study, development, and experimental assessment of methods for autonomous decision-making of agents operating in the real world.
+The research activity of Francesco Amigoni covers the fields of autonomous robotics and of artificial intelligence, specifically of multiagent systems.
+In general, it addresses the study, development, and experimental assessment of models and algorithms for autonomous decision-making of systems agents operating in the real world.

 The research activities reported below have been performed in cooperation with several students and researchers, prominently including: Jacopo Banfi, Nicola Basilico, Andrea Bonarini, Vincenzo Caglioti, Andrea Castelletti, Giulio Fontana, Simone Gasparini, Nicola Gatti, Maria Gini, Dirk Holz, Matteo Giuliani, Michèle Lavagna, Matteo Luperto, Matteo Matteucci, Alberto Quattrini Li, Ioannis Rekleitis, Alessandro Riva, Guido Sangiovanni, Viola Schiaffonati, and Marco Somalvico.

 The current research topics of Francesco Amigoni are articulated in the following areas ( refers to the main publications in the Publication List of the Curriculum Vitae).